 Overall the interface is very good.
 The navigation is intuitive, market odds are displayed in a concise manner and navigation back and forth between fixture odds is very easy.
 The betting slip functionality is as good as you could possibly ask for.

 New customers can receive a fairly lucrative looking offer in the form of a €100 welcome bonus.
 What do bettors have to do to obtain this bonus?
-Apparently just used the bonus code RBD100 when depositing for the first time into their sportsbook accounts.
+Apparently just used the bonus code RBD100 when depositing for the first time into their bookie accounts.
 The bonus can be matched up to €100 and becomes active once the first bet is placed (the full €100 would have to be wagered before the bonus is active).

 Now comes the catch (that is becoming ubiquitous in the gambling industry to stop bonus abuse).
 There is an 8x deposit rollover requirement (including deposit and bonus).
 Therefore a user who claims the maximum bonus would need to stake €1,600 in order for their initial cash to be withdrawable.
 Customers have to satisfy the bonus rollover requirements within 90 days, otherwise they will lose their full bonus balance (pretty harsh).
 Furthermore, each bet can only contribute 50% towards the rollover requirements (so a €100 bet would only qualify €50 towards the